sergeballif/NSC-Math-453/GP1.md

 ## Preview

 We will be following up on our introduction to the properties of the integers by discussing the axioms for ordering and working on proof validation and proof-writing activities that involve both the arithmetic and ordering axioms.
-We will begin with an Concept Check Quiz (see objectives below).
+We will begin with a Concept Check Quiz (see objectives below).

 ## Reading